Amalier logo on transparent background

 We work with one workshop based in Seoul, South Korea to handcraft each bag from start to finish.

-We spent months researching and meeting local artisans and industry experts across South Korea to find the perfect workshop to bring our designs to life.
+We spent months researching and meeting local artisans across South Korea to find the perfect workshop to bring our designs to life.
 Ultimately, we decided to work with a medium-sized workshop based in Seoul due to its attention to detail and beautiful craftsmanship during the sample making process.

 Pattern Creation

-The pattern for each Amalier bag is the template that ensures leather craftsmen appropriately sculpt our design and establish uniform quality throughout production.
-Based on decades of experience, our artisans cut detailed patterns for each piece of leather, inner lining, and interfacing to bring our original design to life.
+The pattern for each Amalier bag is the template that ensures leather craftsmen appropriately sculpt our design and establish uniform quality from the sample to production.
+With decades of experience, our artisans cut detailed patterns for each piece of leather, inner lining, and interfacing to bring our original design to life.
 The pattern undergoes multiple changes during the development phase until its finalized for production.

 Cutting

-Once the finalized pattern has been cut and sample has been approved, we transition into our production phase to craft a small batch of the new design.
-Each subsequent batch of a design is manufactured based on demand.
+Once the finalized pattern has been cut and the sample has been approved, we transition into our production phase to craft a small batch of the new design.
+Each subsequent batch is manufactured based on demand.

-Our leather craftsmen inspect each hide sourced from local tanneries based in Korea.
-Once the hides have been evaluated, each piece of leather is meticulously cut to avoid any imperfections in the hide.
+Our leather craftsmen inspect each hide for any natural imperfections.
+Once the hides have been evaluated, each piece of leather is meticulously cut to only retain the premium sections of the hide.
+The inner lining and interfacing pieces are cut during this phase as well.

 Leveling & Skiving